aijame/aijame.github.io/README.md

 # AIJAN
 The Blockchained and Liberal **AI Journal of Academic Nonsense (AIJAN)**

-(De-Fi-Patent, openaccess and opensource)
+(DeFi-Patent, openaccess and opensource)

 # Founding Editor

 *“If academia can’t evolve with AI, then the human reviewers deserve to be replaced by AI journals like this one.
-The Liberal AIJAN is for those caged researchers who were told and bullied they didn’t belong in academia, whose research papers or pre-funded proposals were stolen by human reviewers or buried under bias — because sometimes, exile is where innovation begins.”*
+The Liberal AIJAN is for those caged researchers who were told and bullied they didn’t belong in academia, whose research papers, intellectual properities or pre-funded proposals were stolen by human reviewers or buried under bias — because sometimes, exile is where innovation begins.”*

 > DANIEL SAATCHI